 The master bath in the two-bedroom villa has a bit of a unique setup.
 On one side, there’s a large jetted tub.
 Then, above the tub, there’s a sliding panel you can open to let extra light into the space.

 This bath is split into two separate rooms.
 The other portion is the water closet with a walk-in shower.
-Having the split bath allows multiple guests to get ready at the same time.
+Having a split bath allows multiple guests to get ready at the same time.

 On the opposite side of the villa is the secondary bedroom.
 This bedroom offers two queen size beds and a full balcony.